Sardul Singh Guraya

-Sardul Singh Guraya (1930–2012) was an Indian biologist, known for his contributions in the fields of reproductive physiology and Developmental biology.
+Sardul Singh Guraya (12 October 1930 – 8 July 2012) was an Indian biologist, known for his contributions in the fields of reproductive physiology and Developmental biology.
 He was an elected fellow of the Indian National Science Academy, National Academy of Sciences, India and National Academy of Agricultural Sciences.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 1973, for his contributions to biological sciences.

 Biography

-Sardul Singh Guraya was born on 12 October 1930 to Banta Singh Guraya and Nihal Kaur at Kotmajlis village in Gurdaspur district of the Punjab state in the British India.
+Sardul Singh Guraya was born on 12 October 1930 to Banta Singh Guraya and Nihal Kaur at Kot Majlas village in Gurdaspur district of Punjab in British India.
 He graduated in science (BSc hons) in 1954 from Punjab University from where he also obtained his master's (MSc) and doctoral (PhD) degrees in 1956 and 1959 respectively and started his career as an assistant professor at Gorakhpur University in 1960.
 Two years later, he moved to the US and did his post doctoral studies at the Population Council from 1962 to 1964.
 Returning to India in 1965, he joined the Council of Scientific and Industrial Research as a pool officer and stayed at the council for one year till he returned to academics as the reader of Mohanlal Sukhadia University (then known as Udaipur University) in 1966.
 His next move was as a professor to Punjab Agricultural University in 1971 where he served out his career till his superannuation in 1992; in between, holding the positions of the dean of the College of Basic Sciences and Humanities and of the director of Advance Regional Research Center in Reproductive Biology (an Indian Council of Medical Research sponsored initiative) from 1982 to 1991.
 During the course of his career, he secured a Doctor Science degree from Punjab University, Chandigarh in 1971.

 Guraya was married to Surinder Kaur and the couple had two sons and a daughter.
 He died on 8 July 2012, at the age of 81.